j0lvera/css/README.md

 }
 ```

-Use shorthands for hexadecimal colors
+Use shorthands for hexadecimal colors.

 ```css
 /* Bad */